 A few days after Emil Baur’s letter arrived in Pennsylvania, Herman Roedel and 11 other colony members also ask Harmony for relief.
 They point out that much of the land they were given was unsuitable.
 The double work of clearing and then ditching the area to drain the water still wasn’t resulting in a suitable farming environment.
 They had no competent and skillful leadership.
 This, combined with the loss of so many members, made the cooperative management of a commune impossible.

 Lastly, they feared that their individual efforts of clearing their own land, which had been distributed with a lottery among the members, would be lost as it was burdened with a mortgage.
 Each of the signatories asked for a single acre to help secure their future during old age.
 This 13th of September letter from 12 of the members is the final chapter on Ora Labora’s struggle to be a viable community.
 From this point, the lands of the Colony enter a new phase of transition from a commune to one of the largest real estate sales in the history of the Thumb.

 Related Ora Labora 1866 Research Reading

-Ora Labora – A Lost Colony In Michigan’s North – Ora Labora known as “Christian German Agricultural and Benevolent Society of Ora et Labora” (Pray and Work), where it’s parishioners could combine work with prayer, and live according to the Methodist Church Discipline.
+Ora Labora – A Lost Colony In Michigan’s North – Part One – Ora Labora is known as the “Christian German Agricultural and Benevolent Society of Ora et Labora” (Pray and Work), where it’s parishioners could combine work with prayer, and live according to the Methodist Church Discipline.
 Founded in 1862.